15 Important High Emotional Intelligence Benefits

 Terms Used for Emotional Intelligence

-Emotional intelligence (EI) is also known as Emotional intelligence quotient (EQ).
-And it is encompassed in Social Emotional Learning (SEL) programs used in schools.
+Emotional intelligence (EI) is also known as emotional intelligence quotient (EQ).

 Sometimes, especially in work contexts, emotional intelligence skills are called soft skills